pantheon-systems/documentation/source/content/guides/drupal/drupal-hosted-createdashboard-set8/07-drupal-core-version.md

 ---
-title: Migrate a Site Created With the Pantheon Dashboard to the Latest Version of Drupal
+title: Upgrade a Site Created With the Pantheon Dashboard to the Latest Version of Drupal
 subtitle: Set Drupal Core Version
 description:
 cms: "Drupal"